Used for thousands of years for its health benefits, flaxseed oil is an excellent beard care product.

 It is particularly effective on dry, irritated or damaged skin because it will bring a care:

-Skin prone to skin diseases such as eczema or psoriasis or attacked by redness will be treated with linseed oil.
+Skin prone to skin diseases such as eczema or psoriasis or attacked by redness will be cured by flaxseed oil.

 It adds up wonderfully with oils and cares like the shea butter, castor oil, the prickly pear or the wheat germ.